 - Offenses that do not rise to that level may receive a sanction of community service; the expected range is 10 to 50 hours.
 Normally this sanction will be accompanied by a sanction of Disciplinary Probation.
 The probationary period will normally last for about one semester.
 It should begin immediately after the hearing and may be extended by the Honor and Ethics Council into the following semester.

 - In cases where a student has been sanctioned for an academic honor code offense and then commits another academic honor code offense, expulsion is the normal sanction.

 - Activities Suspension is also available to the Honor and Ethics Council as a penalty.

 - In all conduct actions where suspension is the penalty, the presumptive semester for the suspension is the one following that in which the decision is rendered (omitting summer sessions): a spring decision expects a fall suspension, a fall decision expects a spring suspension.
 This policy does not apply to seniors in their final term.
 For these persons the presumptive semester of suspension is the term in which the decision is rendered.

 - The panel reaches its decision about sanctioning by a majority vote.
-When a decision has been reached, the presiding officer re-convenes the investigator, the student, the advisor, and the panel and reports the decision to the accused student.
+When a decision has been reached, the presiding officer re-convenes the student, the advisor, and the panel, and reports the decision to the accused student.
 The sanction is final unless the student appeals to the Judicial Council.